-Given our focus on couples, and how time is split in the couple, we restrict the analysis to couples for which we observe variables of interest for both men and women.
+Given our focus on couples, and how time is split in the couple, we restrict the analysis to couples for which we observe variables of interest for both the man and the woman.
 If a given variable in a given year is missing for the man, we set the corresponding variable to missing for his partner as well, and vice-versa.
 This allows us to make sure that results on men and women are comparable, that is, they come from the same couples.
 In practice this restriction doesn't significantly impact our results, but it allows for a cleaner interpretation.